esterpantaleo/etymology/README.md

 This project has been inspired by my interest in etymology, in  open source collaborative projects and in interactive visualizations.

+## Description
+Etytree uses data extracted from an XML dump of the English Wiktionary using an algorithm implemented in [dbnary_etymology](https://bitbucket.org/esterpantaleo/dbnary_etymology).
+The extracted data is kept in sync with Wiktionary each time a new dump is generated (we are a little behind now - the dump currently used dates back to September 28th, 2017.
+Data extracted with dbnary_etymology has been loaded into a Virtuoso DBMS which can be accessed at [wmflabs etytree-virtuoso sparql endpoint](http://etytree-virtuoso.wmflabs.org/sparql) and explored with a faceted browser.

+The list of languages and ISO codes can be found at [resources/data](https://github.com/esterpantaleo/etymology/tree/master/resources/data) and are imported from Wiktionary and periodically updated (the current files date back to September 22nd, 2017).

+File etymology-only_languages.csv has been created from Wiktionary data with a lua module available [here](https://en.wiktionary.org/wiki/Wiktionary:Etymology-only_languages,_csv_format).
+File iso-639-3.tab has been downloaded from [this link](http://www-01.sil.org/iso639-3/iso-639-3.tab) (the first line has been removed).
+File list_of_languages.csv has been downloaded from [Wiktionary](https://en.wiktionary.org/wiki/Wiktionary:List_of_languages,_csv_format).

+I have defined an ontology for etymologies [here](https://bitbucket.org/esterpantaleo/dbnary_etymology/src/078e0d9a2f274d63166a6bab1bf994587728277d/dbnary-ontology/src/main/resources/org/getalp/dbnary/dbnary_etymology.owl?at=master&fileviewer=file-view-default).
+In particular I have defined properties etymologicallyRelatedTo, etymologicallyDerivesFrom and etymologicallyEquivalentTo.

+Besides etymological relationships data also contain POS-s, definitions, senses and more as extracted by [dbnary](https://bitbucket.org/serasset/dbnary).
+The ontology for dbnary is defined [here](https://bitbucket.org/esterpantaleo/dbnary_etymology/src/078e0d9a2f274d63166a6bab1bf994587728277d/dbnary-ontology/src/main/resources/org/getalp/dbnary/dbnary.owl?at=master&fileviewer=file-view-default).

 ## Licence

 The code is distributed under [MIT licence](https://opensource.org/licenses/MIT) and the data is distributed under [Creative Commons Attribution-ShareAlike 3.0](https://creativecommons.org/licenses/by-sa/3.0/)